carmenbianca/report-liferay/report.md

 ## Acceptance criteria

-The acceptance criteria of the product are identical to the above requirements.
-The scale and time frame of the project are too small for the semantic difference between requirements and acceptance criteria to matter.
+At the end of the internship (and throughout), the above requirements will be reviewed with Matija Šuklje.
+Entries will be ticked off item-by-item depending on whether they were successfully implemented.

 [^magic-number-87]: This *magic number* of 87% comes from the Liferay Inbound Licensing Policy.